Spikes-2212-Programming-Guild/RapidReact2022/README.md

 #### Code Conventions

-All code in this project should be written according to the following convention, code would not be merged in case it doesn't.
+All code in this project should be written according to the following conventions, code would not be merged in case it doesn't.

 1. All classes should be written in the following order